joachimdemuth/world-weather-app/README.md

 Recent searches are saved in your local storage.

+In the bottom left corner you will find a UnitSwitcher that switches between Celsius and Fahrenheit.
+The temperatures in the WeatherCard are updated based on the value of the switch.

 ## Tech
 The app is built with React and TypeScript as per the requirements.
 As I am not currently using TypeScript it took me a bit of time to get back into the flow of it, but i believe I managed to implement it to a certain degree.

 For styling I have used Tailwind as it is the quickest way for me to get styling up and running.
 It is especially a good tool for rapid prototyping if you know how to use it.
+It saves me for a lot of time coming up with class names.

 ## Test
 For tests I am using Jest.
 Tests are a fairly new area for me and therefore they might not be as good as one could expect, but I tried to do some tests for the sake of learning.